 WNMF Composers Institute

-The Winnipeg Symphony Orchestra’s fifth annual WNMF Composers Institute will be held at the Manitoba Centennial Concert Hall during the Winnipeg New Music Festival, Jan.
-28–Feb 3, 2023.
-An intense and prestigious experience for six Canadian emerging composers including:
+The Winnipeg Symphony Orchestra’s sixth annual WNMF Composers Institute will be held at the Manitoba Centennial Concert Hall during the Winnipeg New Music Festival.
+The Composers Institute is an intense and prestigious experience for five Canadian emerging composers including:

-- World premiere of their orchestral composition performed by the Winnipeg Symphony Orchestra at WNMF4: New Canadian Voices
+- World premiere of their orchestral composition performed by the Winnipeg Symphony Orchestra at WNMF Showcase – Launchpad

 - Archival audio recording of their premiere

-- Work closely with mentor composers Jocelyn Morlock & Eliot Britton along with WSO Composer-in-Residence & WNMF Co-Curator Harry Stafylakis
+- Work closely with mentor composers Eugene Astapov & Amy Brandon along with WSO Composer-in-Residence and WNMF Co-Curator Haralabos [Harry] Stafylakis

-- Attend rehearsals with WNMF guest artists & composers
+- Attend rehearsals with WNMF guest artists and composers

-- Seven days of professional development workshops, panel discussions, lessons, and masterclasses
+- Six days of professional development workshops, panel discussions, lessons, and masterclasses

-- $1,500 participation fee waived (funded by the WSO Canadian Voice Fund)
+- $1,500 participation fee waived (funded by the WSO Canadian Voice Fund and the Williamson Foundation for Music)

 - Honorarium to assist with travel and accommodations to Winnipeg, Manitoba